Medicaid vs Medicare Differences

 Medicaid vs Medicare: A Comprehensive Comparison

-Medicare and Medicaid are two prominent health insurance programs in the United States.
-The federal health insurance program Medicare is mainly for people aged 65 or older.
+Medicare and Medicaid have been two prominent health insurance programs in the United States.
+The federal health insurance program Medicare will likely be for people aged 65 or older.

-On the other end of the spectrum, Medicaid is a state program designed to assist Americans of all ages with limited income, covering their medical and long-term custodial care expenses.
+On the other end of the spectrum, Medicaid is a state program that has been designed to assist Americans of all ages with limited income, possibly covering their medical and long-term custodial care expenses.

 Medicaid vs Medicare: A Comprehensive Comparison